 They give you a sense of whether a respondent likes one answer choice more than another, but they don’t tell you how much more.
-So unless you are specifically interested in respondents’ preferences at the individual level and not just on average, ranking questions might add more complication to your survey than needed.
+Are mushrooms a close second or distant second favorite to the pepperoni lover?
+Unless you are specifically interested in respondents’ preferences at the individual level and not just on average, ranking questions might add more complication to your survey than needed.

 Multiple choice questions are the most common question type used on SurveyMonkey.
 It’s not just because they’re the question type most people consider to be the “standard.”
-They also have specific advantages that other question types don’t.
+They also offer specific advantages over other question types.

 Oftentimes you’ll want to explicitly ask respondents to choose from two or more options: Do you agree or disagree?
 Yes or no?
 Do you think we should be doing more, less, or that we’re doing the right amount?
 In these cases, it’s best to provide the choices for your respondents to choose from.

-They give response options concrete definitions.
-Often you’ll write survey questions with an idea of how respondents might answer.
+Often when writing survey questions, you have a good idea of the range of responses you will get.
 In situations like this, multiple choice is usually the best question type.

 Let’s say you are asking people to pick which political candidate they’ll vote for.
 What if there are 20 candidates to choose from?
 If some respondents already know who they are going to vote for—great!
 They’ll have an easy time answering this question no matter what.

 For most people, though, having the response options available in front of them will be a big help.
 It helps you, too.
-Sorting through answers to open-ended questions can take a lot of work, but analyzing data from closed-ended questions is easy.
+Sorting through answers to open-ended questions can take a lot of work while analyzing data from closed-ended questions is easy.

 It will make your life a lot easier when you can analyze your survey results without having to weed out responses with spelling mistakes or write-ins that aren’t serious.
 That way, Mickey Mouse will never appear on your shortlist for the next president.